On Information-Theoretic Measures of Predictive Uncertainty: Experimental Details and Additional Results

-The results for misclassification detection and OOD detection in the main paper show aggregate performances over multiple datasets to provide more robust conclusions about the performance of individual measures of uncertainty.
-In this section we provide individual results for completeness.
+The results for selective prediction in the main paper only provide the AUARC, but not individual accuracy-rejection curves, which we provide in this section.
+Furthermore, results for misclassification detection and OOD detection in the main paper show aggregate performances over multiple datasets to provide more robust conclusions about the performance of individual measures of uncertainty.
+In this section, we provide individual results for completeness.

+\paragraph{Selective prediction.} We provide detailed additional results for selective prediction as discussed in the main paper.
+The accuracy rejection curves and their AUARCs are shown in Fig.~\ref{fig:selpred}.
+For predicting using a single model, the best measure is TU \texttt{(A3)}.
+Overall, measures that consider the single model as predicting model perform well overall for measures of TU, AU and EU.
+For predicting using the average model, TU \texttt{(B/C3)} performs best.
+Finally, the results for predicting under a model according to the posterior are very similar to the results under the average model.

 \paragraph{Misclassification detection.} The detailed results for misclassification detection are given in Fig.~\ref{fig:misc:det:single} for a single predicting model, in Fig.~\ref{fig:misc:det:average} for the average predicting model as well as in Fig.~\ref{fig:misc:det:posterior} for predicting with a model according to the posterior.
-Although there are nuanced differences between datasets, conclusions translate very well between them for a given posterior sampling method.
+Although there are nuanced differences between datasets, conclusions translate very well between them.

-\paragraph{OOD detection} The detailed results for OOD detection for CIFAR10 as ID dataset are given in Fig.~\ref{fig:ood:det:cifar10}, for CIFAR100 as ID dataset in Fig.~\ref{fig:ood:det:cifar100}, for SVHN as ID dataset in Fig.~\ref{fig:ood:det:svhn} and for TIN as ID dataset in Fig.~\ref{fig:ood:det:tin}.
-We observe the highest variability of experiments for TIN as ID dataset, where there is high variability for both the OOD dataset as well as for the posterior sampling method used.
-For the other ID datasets, the main variability comes from the posterior sampling methods and different OOD datasets lead to very similar results.
+\paragraph{OOD detection.} The detailed results for OOD detection for CIFAR10 as ID dataset are given in Fig.~\ref{fig:ood:det:cifar10}, for CIFAR100 as ID dataset in Fig.~\ref{fig:ood:det:cifar100}, for SVHN as ID dataset in Fig.~\ref{fig:ood:det:svhn} and for TIN as ID dataset in Fig.~\ref{fig:ood:det:tin}.
+We observe the highest variability of experiments for TIN as ID dataset, where there is high variability depending on the OOD dataset.
+For the other ID datasets, the different OOD datasets lead to very similar results.